Dimikava/secondharmonic/README.md

     pip install git+https://github.com/Dimikava/secondharmonic.git

 ## Contributing

 Contributions are very welcome.
 Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+After cloning the repository, run `scripts/setup.sh` to create a virtual environment and install the development dependencies.

 ## License